The Truth About Low-Maintenance Flooring for Rental Properties

 Understanding Tenant Damages Property

 When a tenant damages property, you will have to identify what’s normal wear and tear and what’s actual damage.
 Normal wear usually includes minor scuffs on walls, faded paint, or loose doorknobs.
 These occur naturally over time.
+Straight Edge Painting Pros, a painting company in Charlotte NC, recommends that even if you think the paint looks okay after a tenet leaves you should repaint.

 On the other hand, tenant damages are either made intentionally or due to negligence.
 They usually lead to the following: